rgrmartins/home-shop-api/README.md

 1. Then run `pnpm dev` which should start the server.

+## Tests
+1. Is necessary run before the migrations and seed command.

+1. To run the tests, run the `pnpm test` command

 ## Technical Notes

 - The server is running with [nodemon](https://nodemon.io/) which will automatically restart for you when you modify and save a file.